TeleAI-mcp/pro-data-pipeline-izcy/README.md

-# pro-data-pipeline-izcy
+# Pro Data Pipeline Izcy

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.